zulip/zulip/docs/production/postgres.md

 ```

 In future versions of this feature, we'd like to implement and
-document how to the remote Postgres database server itself
+document how to the remote PostgreSQL database server itself
 automatically by using the Zulip install script with a different set
 of Puppet manifests than the all-in-one feature; if you're interested
 in working on this, post to the Zulip development mailing list and we
 can give you some tips.

-#### Debugging Postgres database issues
+#### Debugging PostgreSQL database issues

-When debugging Postgres issues, in addition to the standard `pg_top`
+When debugging PostgreSQL issues, in addition to the standard `pg_top`
 tool, often it can be useful to use this query:

 ```